Music Copyright by Steve Wille from CEFM

 Overview of public performance

-When you purchase a CD or DVD you purchase a certain amount of copyright with it and that is the right to listen or watch them in your own domestic circle.
+When you purchase a CD, DVD or digital file, you purchase a certain amount of copyright with it and that is the right to listen or watch them in your own domestic circle.
 When you take this into a school and allow a group of people/students to watch/listen to the recording, then this is a public performance.
 Pupils at a school are members of the public outside of the exemption above.

 CEFM operate a helpline service for schools offering guidance on all music and film copyright issues.
 Please contact us if you require any guidance on the scope and coverage of the three licensing schemes we manage.